gbv/login-server/README.md

 }
 ```

-### Request types
+### Authenticate request

-- `providers` - returns a list of available providers (same as [GET /providers](#get-providers))
-- `publicKey` - returns the server's public key
-- `token` - returns a JWT (same as [GET /token](#get-token))
-- `authenticate` - uses a JWT acquired from [GET /token](#get-token) to associate the current WebSocket with a particular session (sent request object needs property `token`)
+This is a special request that uses a JWT acquired from [GET /token](#get-token) to associate the current WebSocket with a particular session (sent request object needs property `token`)

-The `authenticate` request is necessary when the WebSocket is used from a different domain than login-server.
+The `authenticate` request is sometimes necessary when the WebSocket is used from a different domain than login-server.
 In that case, a token needs to be requested via the API (e.g. using fetch with option `credentials: "include"` or axios with option `withCredentials: true`) and be sent via the WebSocket.
 The token includes the encrypted sessionID that will then be associated with the WebSocket connection.
 Here is an example on how a workflow from a web application could look like: <https://codepen.io/stefandesu/pen/vbaJwo>

 ### Example Usage
 The following is a simple example on how to connect to the WebSocket.